top of page

 Ballpoint pens work completely differently to pencils

-I sketch my pictures first with a rough pencil sketch.
-Sometimes it happens that I like the pencil sketch better than the beginning of my ballpoint pen drawing.
-Ballpoint pens work completely differently to pencils.
-You can't fill in areas as quickly with a ballpoint pen, at least not in my style.
+I always start my drawings with a rough pencil sketch.
+Occasionally, I find myself liking the pencil version more than the initial stages of the ballpoint pen drawing.
+Working with ballpoint pens feels completely different from pencils.
+You can't fill in areas as quickly with a pen—at least not in my style.

 02